flet-dev/flet-video/docs/index.md

     pip install flet-video  # (1)!
     ```

-    You will have to manually add this package to your `requirements.txt` or `pyproject.toml`.
+    1. After this, you will have to manually add this package to your `requirements.txt` or `pyproject.toml`.

 === "poetry"
     ```bash
     poetry add flet-video
     ```

-1. After this, you will have to manually add this package to your `requirements.txt` or `pyproject.toml`.

 ## Example